phaxio/phaxio-dotnet/README.md

 This returns a byte array representing the barcode.
 You can attach metadata to the code, same as above:

     var code = phaxio.DownloadPhaxCodePng("{'key':'value'}");

+## Attaching a PhaxCode to a PDF

+If you have a PDF you'd like to attach a PhaxCode to, it's easy:

+    var pdf = new FileInfo("form1234.pdf");
+    var pdfBytes = phaxio.AttachPhaxCodeToPdf(10, 10, pdf);

+The first two parameters are the x,y coordinates in PDF points.
+This will use the default PhaxCode for your account.
+You can also specify a PhaxCode to use by passing in its metadata:

+    var pdfBytes = phaxio.AttachPhaxCodeToPdf(10, 10, pdf, metadata:"code-for-form1234");

+If you'd like it to attach it on a specific page:

+    var pdfBytes = phaxio.AttachPhaxCodeToPdf(10, 10, pdf, pageNumber:3);

+For bigger files, you can specify a stream to write to:

+    var memoryStream = new MemoryStream();
+    phaxio.AttachPhaxCodeToPdf(10, 10, pdf, memoryStream);

+The stream memoryStream will now have a copy of the new PDF.
 &copy; 2016 Noel Herrick